 If you've made the decision to heat with wood to supplement your existing source of home heat and reduce your overall heating costs, you're not alone.
 Many consumers are going back to the basics when it comes to home heating.
 However, there is now more choice when it comes to wood-burning stoves and the type of wood fuel you can burn to heat your home.

-But compared to the traditional wood heat stove or fireplace, the pellet stove is really a different breed altogether.
-Although it can heat a home as well, or even better than a wood heat stove, there are important comparisons to note before making your buying decision.
+There are two types of fuel when it comes to wood-burning stoves—firewood and wood pellets—and each work in different types of stoves.
+There is, of course, a traditional wood-burning fireplace, but when it comes to wood fuel there are several other options as well.
+Compared to the traditional wood heat stove or fireplace, the pellet stove is really a different breed altogether.
+Although it can heat a home as well or even better than a wood heat stove, there are important comparisons to note before making your buying decision.

-Wood heat stoves are available in free-standing models (with or without doors), fireplaces, fireplace inserts, wood cookstoves and box heat stoves.
+When it comes to choosing between wood or pellet, it may come down to the actual stove itself.
+Wood heat stoves are available in free-standing models (with or without doors), fireplaces, fireplace inserts, wood cookstoves, and box heat stoves.

 The first pellet stoves introduced to market were boxy and looked more like simple unattractive wood burners.
 However, their designs have been improved and in many cases, the average consumer would have difficulty telling them apart from a wood-burning heat stove.
 Pellet stoves are available with or without a viewing window.

-As for heating performance, a pellet stove in many cases is more efficient than an airtight stove or fireplace insert.
-Check BTU ratings when choosing a stove, the higher rating is best.
+As for heating performance, a pellet stove is more efficient than an airtight stove or fireplace insert.
+Check BTU ratings when choosing a stove; the higher rating is best.
 Both types will produce a comfortable dry radiant heat.
 A pellet stove operates when the hopper is full and the stove can be thermostatically controlled, whereas a wood stove burn must be maintained to keep the heat constant.

-Storage for firewood and pellets does differ.
-Firewood is usually stored outside, covered or not, while pellets must be kept in a dry place such as a shed, garage or a room in the house.
+When it comes to storing firewood and pellets, there is also a difference.
+Firewood is usually stored outside, covered or not, while pellets must be kept in a dry place such as a shed, garage, or a room in the house.

 If you expect that firewood and pellet costs to heat will be similar, you can handle the heavy pellet bags and provide adequate storage, and you want a clean form of heating where you can set it and leave it for the day, a pellet stove would be a good choice.

 If your main concern is having a heating source during power interruptions, unless you plan on having a generator with proper electrical hook-up for the pellet stove, a wood heat stove would be best.
-Some wood stoves have cooking surfaces which can be very useful during emergencies.
+In the event of a power outage, a pellet stove will shut down; pellet fuel stoves require electricity to operate.
+A traditional wood heat stove or fireplace will continue to provide heat during a power outage, and this may be an important consideration for your family.
+Also, some wood stoves have cooking surfaces which can be very useful during emergencies.